-Five years ago, you would have been hard pressed to find a Flat White outside of New Zealand and Australia.
-Now the coffee is popping up across the globe and becoming the go-to drink for coffee connoisseurs.
+Not that long ago, you would have been hard pressed to find a Flat White outside of New Zealand and Australia.
+Now the coffee has popped up across the globe and become the go-to drink for coffee connoisseurs.

 Some say the Flat White originated in Wellington in 1989 when a despondent barista named Fraser McInnes made a cappuccino with low-fat milk that refused to froth.

 With typical Kiwi positivity, he named the failed cappuccino Flat White, and the term stuck.
-Now it can be found anywhere from Britain to Japan and more recently the United States, with Starbucks including it on their menu in 2015.
+Now it can be found anywhere from Britain to Japan and even the United States, with Starbucks including it on their menu.

 However, the coffee choice of hipsters worldwide is the subject of an unsettled debate down under.
 The Aussies also lay claim to the now-famous Flat White (a familiar scenario with the Aussies also claiming other New Zealand classics such as the ‘Pavlova’).